krottv/AndroidAssetExporter/README.md

 ## Note
 The script supposes that your original psd file is xhdpi.
 If you have different then open us-android-export, find originalResolution variable and set to your's.
+If you want your icon to be in specific size (with transparent pixels around).
+Name your layer like this "icon_search:64x64" first is width, second is height.

 ## us-android-export
 This script exports focused layer as png in folders xxhdpi, xhdpi, hdpi, mdpi near your .psd location.
 With trimming of transparent pixels.